The-Four-Lords/GoDot_Examples_and_CheatSheet/README.md

 file.open(fileName, MODE) | Try open the file in the mode "MODE".
-Return the action code (0 is success) file.get_as_text() | Return the file content as text parse_json(text) | Return the text enter like json object
+Return the action code (0 is success) file.get_as_text() | Return the file content as text parse_json(text) | Return the text enter like json object preload("resourceFilePath") | Load the file (scene, image, etc) in resourceFilePath and return a ID associated with this preload (used in texture attribute)

 ### Hot Keys
 Function | Description